srcfl/srcful-documentation/docs/energy-gateway/compatible-devices/sungrow.md

 Sungrow inverters come with `Modbus TCP` enabled by default.
 No additional configuration is required to use this feature.

+# Prerequities

+- A network connection by either:
+  - An Ethernet cable connected to the `LAN port` on the inverter
+  - Wireless connection with the `WiNet-S dongle` (the LAN port on the dongle does **NOT** work for Modbus)

 ## Verification

 If you need to verify functionality: